nathan-px/pxdocs-backup/content/use-px-backup/upgrade.md

 type: common-landing
 ---

+Depending on which version of PX-Backup you're running, the upgrade method you use will differ.
+Prior to version 1.0.2, PX-Backup used operator-based installs; versions 1.0.2 and newer use Helm-based installs.
+Perform the upgrade procedures appropriate for your version.

+## Upgrade PX-Backup from an operator-based install

 To upgrade PX-Backup from an operator-based install to the Helm-based install introduced with 1.0.2, you must download, modify, and apply the following specs:

 ## Prerequisites